Xpan22/Response-div-stability-competitive-communities/Results_RD_mod.md

 <p class="caption">(\#fig:effect_RD)Effects of fundamental and realised response diversity (measured as imbalance) on total community biomass temporal stability.</p>
 </div>

-We can see that imbalance is always negative related to temporal stability, which means that response diversity promotes stability across richness levels.
-Interestingly, we see that there is not difference in the sign of the relationship between fundamental and realised imbalance.
+We can see that imbalance is always negatively related to temporal stability, which means that response diversity promotes stability across richness levels.
+Interestingly, we see that there is little difference between fundamental and realised imbalance.
 Yet, as the richness increases, the relationship between realised imbalance and stability becomes steeper compared to fundamental imbalance.

 We look also at the relationship between divergence (our original response diversity metric)